bfanselow/DataScience/ML_PROJECTS/SHAM/Text-Classification.md

 P(S|w) = P(w|S)*P(S) / P(w|S)*P(S) + P(w|H)*P(H)
 ```

-If we represent every email message as a "vector" having the set (w1,w2,w3,,,wN) distinct words, we can calculate the probablity of spam with:
+If we represent every email message as a "vector" having the set (w1,w2,w3,...wN) of distinct words, we can calculate the probablity of spam with:
 ```
 P(S|w1 ∩ w2 ∩... ∩ wN) = P(w1 ∩ w2 ∩...∩ wN|S)*P(S) / P(w1 ∩ w2 ∩...∩ wN)
 ```
 where *P(w1 ∩ w2 ∩ w3...∩ wN)* indicates the probability of **intersection** of all words "w".

-If we (naively) assume that the probability of each word is independent of the probability of all other words (which is a rasonable assumption if we already factor in whether the email is spam or not, then we can simplify this to an approximate solution, taking the product of each word-probability expression:
+If we (naively) assume that the probability of each word is independent of the probability of all other words (which is a rasonable assumption if we already factor in whether the email is spam or not) then we can simplify this to an approximate solution, taking the product of each word-probability expression:
 ```
 P(S|w1 ∩ w2 ∩ ...∩ wN) = P(w1)*P(S) * P(w2)*P(S)*...*P(wN|S)*P(S) / P(w1)*P(w2)*...*P(wN)
 ```

-If we encounter a word in testing dataset which is not part of training dataset P(w) will be 0, which will make the P(S|w) undefined (since we would have to divide by P(w).
+If we encounter a word in the testing dataset which is not part of training dataset, P(w) will be 0 which will make the P(S|w) undefined (since we would have to divide by P(w).
 To address this issue we introduce **additive smoothing**.
 In additive smoothing we add a number N (typcially 1) to the numerator and add N times number of classes (words) to the denominator.

 ## Feature Engineering for Spam Detection:
 Two common methods of feature-engineering for Text-Classification are: